 As part of The Safe Water Drinking Act of 1996, municipalities are required to provide their residents with an annual Consumer Confidence Report.
 Attached is the Village of Midlothian's report.
-It summarizes the quality of water delivered to you during the 2020 calendar year.
+It summarizes the quality of water delivered to you during the 2021 calendar year.
 We hope you are satisfied with the quality and reliability of the drinking water you receive on a daily basis.
 It is something the public tends to take for granted, but rest assured we work very hard at it, every day of the year.

 The Village of Midlothian purchases water from the City of Chicago, which uses Lake Michigan as its source.
 The following pages are water quality data sheets for both the Village and the City of Chicago.
 This information is given in an effort to keep our residents informed and educated.
 Some of the content is mandatory language and can be confusing.
-The Village of Midlothian had one minor violation during the 2020 year, which was a late notification of water testing to certain residential homes.
-The results of water testing at these few sites were mailed to the individuals, at a later date than requested.
+The Village of Midlothian had no violations during 2021.
 If you have any questions feel free to call Joe Sparrey, Superintendent of Public Works at (708) 389-9658.
 Mr. Sparrey is also available at Village Board meetings, which are scheduled the second and fourth Wednesday of every month.